realatharva15/cat_pictures_2_writeup/README.md

 ```bash
 http://<target_ip>:1337
 ```
+# Phase 2 - Initial Foothold:
-the 2nd function is important to us as the hint for the 2nd flag is directed towards the Ansible playbook function. as we already had found the ansible repository on the port 3000. after reading the contents of the playbook.yaml file, and executing the ansible playbook task by clicking on the button, we find out that the function is capable of carrying out commands on the system at the ____ line. so we will simply edit the playbook.yaml file and append a reverse shell to it. just past this block of code into the playbook.yaml file in the ansible repository and refresh the page
+the 2nd function is important to us as the hint for the 2nd flag is directed towards the Ansible playbook function. as we already had found the ansible repository on the port 3000. after reading the contents of the playbook.yaml file, and executing the ansible playbook task by clicking on the button, we find out that the function is capable of carrying out commands on the system. here it carries out the whoami command by default as mentioned in the playbook.yaml file. so we will simply edit the playbook.yaml file and append a reverse shell to it. just paste this block of code into the playbook.yaml file in the ansible repository and refresh the page

 ```bash
  - name: Reverse Shell